 6. Set card to advance “normally”, move the carriage to the left.

 7. Continue to make transfers that the lace carriage would have made in the direction as marked on the card until knit row markings are reached and no needles are selected.

 9. Put yarn back in the feeder and the row count tripper back into work or advance RC by hand for the required number of knit rows

 10. Knit 2 rows or if lace pattern requires 4 or more rows of knitting between repeats KC needs to be turned off for 2 rows less than needed, then turned back on for the last 2 knit rows.
 A lot to keep track of, but still quicker than hand knitting.
 Forgetting to put yarn in the feeder for knit rows or to set carriage back to slip for transfer selection rows will result in what I have come to fondly refer to as drop-itis.

 Bulky extension rails are shaped differently than those for the standard KM, their front “arm” quite a bit longer than the rear one.
 Rails are handy when knitting very wide pieces, a necessity when multiple carriages are in use, and especially when both are set to KC and engage the belt.

 This method’s movements mimic those of traditional lace knitting in the standard Brother machine.

-1. The “lace” carriage on left is set to slip in both directions, its RC tripper in off position.
+1. The “lace” carriage on left is set to slip in both directions, its RC tripper is in the off position.

-2. The KH carriage on right set to knit, its row count tripper on.
+2. The KH carriage on the right set to knit, its row count tripper on.

-3. End needle selection cancelled on both carriages.
+3. End needle selection is canceled on both carriages.

-5. When no needles are selected and the black arrow markings for knit rows on lace card is reached, “Lace” carriage is returned to its position off the bed on the left
+5. When no needles are selected and the black arrow markings for knit rows on the lace card is reached, the “Lace” carriage is returned to its position off the bed on the left

 Method 3: using studio simple lace cards (those cards that are not “suitable” for brother KMs).
 These cards are intended for machines that select and knit with each carriage pass